algm/bawlerjs/README.md

 Bawler.msg('HELLO WORLD'); //Outputs: Hello world!
 ```

-You can also pass variables to the messages by using sprintf syntax (as in C an similar languages):
+You can also pass variables to the messages by using sprintf syntax (as in C and similar languages):

 ```js
 Bawler.register('en', {